 Oxysterol, cholesterol, molecular targets, disease, pathophysiology, hydroxycholesterol, cholesterol excretion pathways.

-Faculty of Pharmaceutical Sciences, University of Iceland, Reykjavik, Department of Pharmaceutical Toxicology, Faculty of Pharmacy, Hacettepe University, Ankara, Faculty of Pharmacy, Tabriz University of Medical Sciences, Tabriz, Vocational Higher School of Social Sciences, Hacettepe University, Ankara, Department of Neurosciences, Biomedicine and Movement Sciences, University of Verona, Department of Chemistry and Pharmacy, University of Sassari, Sassari, Department of Medical Biochemistry, Faculty of Medicine, Hacettepe University, Ankara, Department of Medical Biochemistry, Faculty of Medicine, Hacettepe University, Ankara, Council for Nutritional and Environmental Medicine (CONEM), Mo i Rana
+Faculty of Pharmaceutical Sciences, University of Iceland, Reykjavik, Department of Pharmaceutical Toxicology, Faculty of Pharmacy, Hacettepe University, Ankara, Faculty of Pharmacy, Tabriz University of Medical Sciences, Tabriz, Vocational Higher School of Social Sciences, Hacettepe University, Ankara, Department of Neurosciences, Biomedicine and Movement Sciences, University of Verona, Verona, Department of Chemistry and Pharmacy, University of Sassari, Sassari, Department of Medical Biochemistry, Faculty of Medicine, Hacettepe University, Ankara, Department of Medical Biochemistry, Faculty of Medicine, Hacettepe University, Ankara, Council for Nutritional and Environmental Medicine (CONEM), Mo i Rana